pbrunderman/Capstone-Pente/README.md

 This class is what drives the AI decision making entirely.
 It evaluates all the possible moves for the AI and assigns each possible move a score.
 The best score is selected and the AI makes their move.

-In almost every game I found that there were multiple equal scoring "best" moves for my AI.So I wanted to evaluate the best of the best moves to push my AI to a higher level.
+In almost every game I found that there were multiple equal scoring "best" moves for my AI.
+So I wanted to evaluate the best of the best moves to push my AI to a higher level.
 Given that a move's score was based entirely on pattern recognition and creating a specific pattern to acheivea favorable position it was challenging to figure out how to determine which move was more valuable.